By: Rick Hernandez

 Every day, sitting at my desk, I welcome the afternoon sun that tells me that the day is progressing.
 My desk is placed in such a way that the afternoon sunlight comes through, at just the right angle, so that sometimes I am bathed in light.

 There is a particular awareness that comes from being shined upon.
 It sharpens the way things look.
 At that very moment, the gentle strength of the light rays is but a gift for me.
 I am reminded to give thanks for the light!

 One day a ray of light shone from the edge of my desk in such a way that, in my memory, I was transported back to an experience of my years as an altar server.
-This was a few years after the transition between the old and the new, just after implementing the Second Vatican council edicts in our Diocese.

 I have to say that anybody who saw me back then knew that I just could not stay put for too long.
 Curiosity for the world and its wonders was ever-present in me, and I would get distracted easily.
 Many simple things used to catch my eye; it was part of my personality.

 Obviously, this trait of mine was not an asset when I was serving at Mass; Father had to gently motion to me every time I was about to miss my cue.
 What a loving, gentle, and fatherly priest he was to me… But my lack of focus was a problem, and he had to address it.

 “Whatever you do, do from the heart, as for the Lord and not for others…” (Colossians 3:23)